 Opening the festival on July 25 and 26 is a special program, The Singing Heart, that offers a portrait of humanity in the time of Mozart, pairing his "Haffner" Symphony with traditional songs and spirituals from other parts of the world during the same era.
 The evening also envisions a hopeful future through the spirit of youth as the Mostly Mozart Festival Orchestra and the festival's Renée and Robert Belfer Music Director, Louis Langrée, are joined by the Young People's Chorus of New York City in its festival debut.
 The program culminates in Beethoven's exuberant "Choral Fantasy," performed with pianist Kit Armstrong and the Concert Chorale of New York, in which Beethoven invites the audience to accept "joyously the gifts of high art."

-Guest conductors Edward Gardner and Gianandrea Noseda return to lead the Festival Orchestra in riveting programs pairing Beethoven and Schubert.
-Under Gardner's baton, pianist Jeremy Denk performs Beethoven's poetic Piano Concerto No. 4, followed by Schubert's Symphony No. 5 (July 28–29); Noseda will conduct Beethoven's First Piano Concerto, featuring the New York debut of Beatrice Rana, and Schubert's "Great" Symphony (August 4–5).
+Guest conductor Edward Gardner returns to lead the Festival Orchestra in a riveting program pairing Beethoven and Schubert.
+Under Gardner's baton, pianist Jeremy Denk performs Beethoven's poetic Piano Concerto No. 4, followed by Schubert's Symphony No. 5 (July 28–29).
+On August 4–5, in her New York debut, Beatrice Rana will join the Festival Orchestra to perform Beethoven's First Piano Concerto.

 On August 1 and 2, the Festival Orchestra program takes a colorful journey from Istanbul to Paris as Mozart's Turkish-tinged Overture to Die Entführung aus dem Serail paves the way to the debut of David Lang's virtuosic percussion concerto man made, performed by the inventive ensemble Sō Percussion.
 "Mozart's music was contemporary in his time," Langrée points out.
 "Enlightening juxtapositions with music from the Baroque to a 21st-century piece by David Lang refresh the way we hear Mozart."